evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/02-Project-Commands.md

 -   `region`: AWS region for the bucket.
 We suggest us-east-1, since that is where ec2 hosts are located.
 If you would like to override, you can use this parameter.
--   `visibility`: one of \"private\", which allows logged-in users to see the file; \"public\" (the default), which allows anyone to see the file; \"none\", which hides the file from the UI for everybody;
+-   `visibility`: one of "private", which allows logged-in users to see the file; "public" (the default), which allows anyone to see the file; "none", which hides the file from the UI for everybody;
-    or \"signed\", which creates a pre signed url, allowing logged-in users to see the file (even if it's private on s3).
+    or "signed", which creates a pre signed url, allowing logged-in users to see the file (even if it's private on s3).
 Visibility: signed should not be combined with permissions: public-read or
     permissions: public-read-write.